vitaly-t/spex/docs/concept/streaming.md

 In the world of promises this can be formulated as acquiring promises from a source, resolving them and passing the result into a destination for processing.

-And this is exactly what methods [page] and [sequence] can do.
-They can handle both limited and infinite streams, and they can stream data either one-by-one (method [sequence]) or in packages (method [sequence]).
+And this is what methods [page] and [sequence] can do - they can handle both limited and infinite streams, and they can stream data either one-by-one (method [sequence]) or in packages (method [page]).

 [page]:https://github.com/vitaly-t/spex/blob/master/docs/code/page.md
 [sequence]:https://github.com/vitaly-t/spex/blob/master/docs/code/sequence.md